-What must I submit in order to request GMAT® accommodations?A completed GMAT Exam Accommodation Request Form (found on mba.com under “Register as a Test Taker with Disabilities”).
+Complete the Test Accommodation Request Form (found on mba.com under the tab “Register as a Test Taker with Disabilities”).

-Do I have to pay the test fee to request an accommodation?No, do not submit payment with your accommodation request.
+Do I have to pay the test fee to request an accommodation?No. Do not submit payment with your accommodation request.
 If your request for accommodations is approved, you will be asked to pay for each accommodated testing appointment when you are ready to schedule it.

 My medical/clinical documentation is not in English.
 Is it necessary for me to provide a written translation of the documentation?Yes.
-In order for your application to be reviewed, a word-by-word English translation must be submitted, along with the original documentation for our validation.
+In order for your application to be reviewed, a word-for-word English translation must be submitted, along with the original documentation for our validation.

-I have taken the GMAT® exam with accommodations in the past and want to take it again.
-What disability documentation do I need to submit?If your prior request for GMAT test accommodation(s) was approved within the last two years and your documentation is still current, you may request the same accommodation(s) without resubmitting your documentation.
-Simply complete the GMAT Exam Accommodation Request Form and submit via postal mail or fax to Pearson VUE, Attn.: GMAT Disability Services.
-Requests to retake the GMAT exam with the same accommodations are usually processed within 5 business days.
+I have taken the GMAT™ exam with accommodations in the past and want to take it again.
+What disability documentation do I need to submit?If your prior request for test accommodation(s) was approved within the last two years and your documentation is still current, you may request the same accommodation(s) without resubmitting your documentation.
+Simply complete the Accommodation Request Form available on mba.com under “Register as a Test Taker with Disabilities”.

 I was approved for accommodations previously, but my approval letter has expired.
 Can I request an extension?You may request an extension of your accommodations by contacting firstname.lastname@example.org.
 Please be aware that some clinical conditions can change over time.
 In such instances, updated documentation may be requested before an extension of the previously approved accommodations is granted.